-Placement in the HC self-contained program will be based on assessment information obtained during annual HC testing administration in January or February of each year.
-Students identified to be served in the HC self-contained program will be identified by the committee as the "most highly capable students."
+Placement in the HC self-contained program will be based on assessment information obtained during annual HC testing administration in February or March of each year.
+Students identified to be served in the HC self-contained program will be identified by the committee as requiring accelerated learning and enhanced instruction. the "most highly capable students."
 Multiple objective assessment criteria will be used to determine each student's eligibility for HC services, and no single criterion may disqualify a student from identification.
-In general, students who qualify for the HC program meet the following placement criteria: